rpmullig/MPCSArchitecture/README.md

 # Robert Mulligan : CPU Cache Emulator

+## Run Instructions

+### Must run Python 3.6 or greater and llist library

+Run program with a `python3.6 cache-sim.py <flags> <setting>`

+If an library/module error occurs, make sure the llist module is in the library and setup for python3.6.
+You may need to run a command like `pip install llist` or `pip3 install llist`.
+The library may not correspond to the right python package, so run this command then `python3.6 -m pip install llist`.

 ## Abstract
 CPU emulator capable of modeling a simplified memory hierarchy in python programming language.